GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 Notes:

 * index are zero-based,
-* we know that c is a character on the left side, and a digit integer inside the bracket.
+* we know that c is a character on the left side, and a single digit integer inside the bracket.

 Some length properties: